secondparty/dipper/README.md

 ## Usage

-Dipper is a static object with two public methods: one to parse YAML, and one to build it.
+Dipper is a static object with two public methods: one to parse YAML (`parse`), and one to make YAML (`make`).

-To parse YAML, you pass raw text in, it spits parsed PHP arrays out.
+To parse YAML into PHP, you pass raw text in and it spits parsed PHP arrays out the other side.

 ```php
 // include the file